AdobeDocs/audience-manager.en/help/using/integration/sending-audience-data/batch-data-transfer-explained/inbound-ftp-filenames.md

 ## Accepted File Sizes {#section_758E1B942B334DE1B76F0EBC846303E2}

-Consider the figures below for fastest/earliest processing of your files as well as for file size limitations when you send data to an [!DNL Audience Manager] / FTP directory.
+Consider the figures below for fastest/earliest processing of your files as well as for file size limitations when you send data to an [!DNL Audience Manager] / [!DNL FTP] directory.

 <table id="table_59FCC63806684DF8BE54A1EAF224A234">
  <thead>